fraunhofer-iem/software-product-health-analyzer/doc/SPHA.md

-# Software Product Health Analyzer
+# Software Product Health Assistant

 This library helps users working with KPI hierarchies.
 It provides functionality to define and validate KPI hierarchies, transform tool results into KPIs, and calculate a given KPI